KayHales/learning-and-practice/README.md

 ## Credit

-The code here follows the source texts closely by design — that's the point of the exercise.
-All credit for the original material belongs to the authors, cited in each book directory's README.
+The code here follows the source texts closely by design.
+All credit for the original material belongs to the authors, cited above.
 Where I've deviated, adapted, or gotten something wrong, that's mine.

 ## Contact